 If there is one thing I have learned in the last few years about finance, it’s that gaining wealth and financial security is a long, arduous road.
 It’s like the childhood game I used to play, Chutes and Ladders.
 You take little steps forward, only to find yourself on the next turn sliding down, further from your goals.
 And isn’t it unfair that the ladders advance you instead of the chutes?
 It’s way easier to slide than it is to climb a ladder.

 Unfortunately the real game of life is no different from my childhood game.
 For example, my life at the moment.
 After J and I got married, we received monetary gifts (ladder), saved money from our wedding budget (ladder), only to realize three weeks into our marriage that we needed to replace my car (chute).

 Since both of us had old cars (1994 & 1996), we decided to buy a newer, more expensive car that should last for the next 15 years, and J would use his car only for work and back.
-We took out a small loan ($4,000) from a company that offers installment loans and paid the rest in cash on a 2009 Mazda3.
+We took out a small loan ($4,000) from an installment loans company that offers affordable installment loans and paid the rest in cash on a 2009 Mazda3.
 I absolutely hate debt and it took a lot of calculating, but we figured that we could pay it off by January and keep our $5,000 emergency fund stable.

 Fast forward to this week, a month after buying our Mazda.
 We had just put together our grand plan to pay off our payday loans and start saving more in our emergency fund, when J’s car broke down.
 And the real kicker: it will cost $1,600 to fix (chute).
 At this point, we would rather sell the car at www.cars4us.com.au and invest that money into a newer, more reliable car.
 The used car market is incredibly robust at the moment and the experience can be quite similar to buying a new car.
 Autozin makes finding a reliable used car simple with our easy-to-use platform and vast selection.
 Discover your perfect match today!